devBoi76/MarkAI/README.md

                 .setActivity(Activity.playing("CHANGE THIS"))
                 .build();` this

-Words are stored in the `words` folder (make sure to make one, was to lazy to code it in), each word has it's own file with weighs.
+Words are stored in the `words` folder (make sure to make one, was too lazy to code it in), each word has it's own file with weighs.
 To change what chance a word has to appear after the previous one, change the weigh (higher = more often)